rancher/rancher.github.io/os/v1.2/en/configuration/adding-kernel-parameters/index.md

 #### Enable/Disable hypervisor service auto-enable

 RancherOS v1.1.0 added detection of Hypervisor, and then will try to download the a service called `<hypervisor>-vm-tools`.
 This may cause boot speed issues, and so can be disabled by setting `rancher.hypervisor_service=false`.

+#### Configure docker-sys bridge

+RancherOS v1.2.0 added ability to configure docker-sys bridge, this can be used like this `rancher.system_docker.subnet=172.21.43.1/16`.